floroz/learn-german/genders.md

   - [**How to Spot These Faster?**](#how-to-spot-these-faster)

-There isn't a perfect one-to-one match between German and Italian grammatical genders, but we can estimate how often German masculine + neuter correspond to Italian masculine and German feminine corresponds to Italian feminine based on linguistic studies and patterns.

-As an Italian learning German, spotting the **15-20% of gender mismatches** can be tricky, but there are some **patterns and signals** that can help you anticipate them.
+There isn't a perfect one-to-one match between German and Italian grammatical genders.
+While linguistic studies and observed patterns can give an idea of correspondence, the exact percentage of mismatches can vary.
+For an Italian speaker learning German, it's common to encounter a notable number of gender differences (sometimes estimated in the range of 15-20%, though this is a general approximation).
+Spotting these can be tricky, but there are some **patterns and signals** that can help you anticipate them.
 Here’s how you can identify potential mismatches more easily:

 ---